Duchenne Muscular Dystrophy (DMD)

 What is the status of DMD research?

-MDA-supported researchers are actively pursuing several exciting strategies in DMD, such as gene therapyexon skippingstop codon read-through and gene repair.
+MDA-supported researchers are actively pursuing several exciting strategies in DMD and research into DMD continues to grow rapidly.
+Several of the strategies include next-generation exon skipping therapies, novel anti-inflammatory agents, myostatin inhibition and utrophin upregulation, next-generation micro-dystrophin gene therapy, CRISPR based gene editing, and muscle stem cell therapies.
 Human clinical trials are underway for some of these strategies.
+Today, thanks to advances in science and medicine, people with DMD are living longer and with better quality of life than ever before.
 For an overview of DMD research strategies and the latest research news, see Research.